What Are the Legal Requirements for a Handicap Parking Space?

 Does There Have To Be A Sign For Handicap Parking?

-The ADA also has requirements for parking signs in relation to handicap parking spots.
+The ADA parking space requirements also have specifics for parking signs in relation to disabled parking spots.
 All spots must be properly designated with the “International Symbol of Access” – the standard white-and-blue image of a person in a wheelchair you’re likely used to seeing.

 The only exception to signage rules under the ADA is for lots with four or fewer parking spaces, or residential lots where parking lots are assigned to specific individuals.
 In these places, handicap signs are not required.